Casperento/casperento.github.io/_posts/2024-05-16-how-to-build-llvm-test-suite-with-an-arbitrary-pass.md

 ##### Second running

-The chosen pass' name must be specified by the **TEST_SUITE_SELECTED_PASSES*** CMake env. variable.
-If you need to run a sequence of passes, just write them in the desired order separated by ',', like:
+The chosen pass' name must be specified by the **TEST_SUITE_SELECTED_PASSES** CMake env. variable.
+If you need to run a sequence of passes, just write them in the desired order separated by a comma, like:

 > -DTEST_SUITE_SELECTED_PASSES=pass-1,pass-2